All Episodes

 Every African American in this audience, look at me.

-Look at your radio, look at me.
+Look at me.

 We are at the end of the sixth year of the historic presidency of the first African American elected to be president in this country.

-And he just said, less than 24 hours ago, this time is going to be different because this time the president is invested in making sure this time is different.
+And he just said less than 24 hours ago, this time is going to be different because this time the president is invested in making sure this time is different.

 Why is he only getting involved in this kind of thing now?

-It's gonna be different.
+It's going to be different.

-How's it gonna be different?
+How's it going to be different?

-I don't know, gotta take a break because of time.
+Got to take a break because of time.

 I know, but I have to.